Buchanan County, Missouri

-Buchanan County is located in the U.S. state of Missouri.
+Buchanan County (/bjuːˈkænən/ bew-KAN-ən) is located in the U.S. state of Missouri.
 As of the 2020 United States census, the population was 84,793.
 Its county seat is St. Joseph.
 When originally formed in 1838, the county was named Roberts County, after settler Hiram Roberts.
 It was renamed in 1839 for James Buchanan, then a U.S. Senator and later President of the United States.
 The county was formed from land annexed to Missouri, as were five other counties.
 Buchanan County is included in the Kansas City CSA.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 415 sqmi, of which 408 sqmi is land and 6.6 sqmi (1.6%) is water.